chirino/wasm-bench/README.md

 In the project root directory run `run.sh` to run all benchmarks.

-This will run all the benchmarks in the suite three times, once on Oracle GraalVM, once on GraalVM Community Edition, and once on Eclipse Temurin.
+This will run all the benchmarks in the suite three times, once on Oracle GraalVM, once on GraalVM Community Edition, and once on Eclipse Temurin (with Truffle JIT enabled for GraalWasm compilation support).
+An additional GraalWasm benchmark is run on Eclipse Temurin with Truffle JIT compilation disabled to force the use of the GraalWasm interpreter.